 Dear Blue Collar,

 The Appeals Commission sided with WCB in refusing to reverse my claim decision.
-I’ve been advised against taking this to The Court of Queen’s Bench because, so I’ve been told, courts don’t often overturn a tribunal’s decision.
+I’ve been advised against hiring a WCB lawyer to take this to The Court of Queen’s Bench because, so I’ve been told, courts don’t often overturn a tribunal’s decision.
 True?

 Answer: Judicial deference to tribunal determinations is on the rise because today’s legislative schemes require extensive administrative discretion — especially in the award of public benefits — to fulfill their lofty ambitions.
 Put differently, courts don’t normally overrule the expertise that administrative tribunals bring to the table.